sapori-saperi

 To meet increased demand, the early 17

 th-century mill at Fabbriche di Vallico, was recently restored to its former glory, and several others have also been refurbished.
-All the water mills I’ve seen in this area north of Lucca are driven by a horizontal wheel, mounted in a beautiful arched stone chamber directly below the grindstone.
+In all the water mills I’ve seen in this area north of Lucca, the grindstones are driven by horizontal water wheels, mounted in beautiful arched stone chambers directly below the grindstone, one wheel per millstone.
 At the outer ends of the wheel spokes are shallow metal cups, which used to be made of chestnut wood.
 Water shoots out of a narrow channel at the back of the chamber, striking the cups and turning the wheel which in turn drives the huge circular grindstone.
 The lower stone is fixed, while the upper stone spins and can be raised or lowered to change how fine or coarse the flour will be.
 The type of stone from which the grindstone is made and how it’s dressed also determines the texture of the flour.

 Picture